ChannexIO/announcements/announcements.md

-### August Update 🚀 (Aug 2024)
+### October Update 🚀 (Oct 2024)

 #### Summary of Changes
-- Added logs for add, edit and remove webhooks into the property logs
+- Added a Timeline feature in edit bookings, so you can see history of the booking
-- New Channel: Sissae Living
+- Added "Show Diff" into edit booking so oyu can see changes between booking revisions
-- New Channel: B2B Global
+- Force Remove Property UI and API, now you can delete a proeprty even if it has channels active
-- Support Availability updates to OTA till 2am the same day
+- Force update room type, can reduce occupancy of a per person room type even if it is mapped

 #### Coming Soon
 - View Roadmap: https://feedback.channex.io/roadmap